rev-net/memo/pitch.md

 ### Mission

-Promote the revnet standard to encourage the growth of open internet economies.
+Bet on revnets to encourage the growth and sustainability of open internet economies.

 ### Bottom line